SQL Advanced Notebook

 GROUP BY DATE(paid_time);

-ROWS BETWEEN counts rows; RANGE BETWEEN uses the ORDER BY column's actual value.
-Use RANGE BETWEEN INTERVAL for calendar-based windows where data may have gaps.
+ROWS BETWEEN counts rows.
+RANGE BETWEEN uses the actual value of the ORDER BY column.
+Use RANGE BETWEEN INTERVAL for calendar-based windows when the data may have gaps.

 Without a frame clause, SUM() OVER (ORDER BY ...) defaults to UNBOUNDED PRECEDING AND CURRENT ROW (running total).
-Always write it explicitly to make the intent clear.
+Always write the frame on purpose so the intent is clear.

 Advanced Window Functions